missing-semester/missing-semester/_2020/command-line.md

 **Remote Port Forwarding**
 ![Remote Port Forwarding](https://i.stack.imgur.com/4iK3b.png  "Remote Port Forwarding")

-The most common scenario is local port forwarding, where a service in the remote machine listens in a port and you want to link a port in your local machine to forward to the remote port.
+The most common scenario is local port forwarding, where service in the remote machine listens in a port and you want to link a port in your local machine to forward to the remote port.
 For example, if we execute  `jupyter notebook` in the remote server that listens to the port `8888`.
 Thus, to forward that to the local port `9999`, we would do `ssh -L 9999:localhost:8888 foobar@remote_server` and then navigate to `locahost:9999` in our local machine.

 ## SSH Configuration